NeuroTechX/ntx_slack_archive/_toronto.md

  >That guy, Mike Smith, was head of Nielsen Consumer Neuroscience until recently - they're the big dog in applied neuromarketing

+11/23/2017 7:16 PM

+ **graeme** :

+ >hectordomorozco you should let neurotechHa know about this too.